An explainable framework for the relationship between dementia and glucose metabolism patterns: Discussion

 In contrast, the Sensorimotor Network \textemdash typically preserved in \acrshort{ad}\textemdash shows either a slight increase or no significant change in metabolic activity.
 These patterns are clearly localized by our model mainly to the precentral and postcentral gyri, areas responsible for voluntary motor control and somatosensory processing \cite{mosconi2005brain, sperling2010functional}.
 We observe a similar behavior in the central occipital cortex, which is also known to be unaffected by \acrshort{ad} \cite{scahill2002mapping}.
+Moreover, analyzing the interaction between $z_0$ and $z_1$ we found that, interestingly, while \acrshort{adas13} inherently reflects both disease-related cognitive decline and age-related effects, our analyses indicate that the dementia-related latent variable $z_0$ is effectively disentangled from age.
+As shown in Fig. \ref{fig:z0_z1_interaction_glm}, the voxel-wise coefficients for the interaction between $z_0$ and $z_1$ (age) are extremely small, suggesting that age does not meaningfully influence the disease-related latent representation.

 Furthermore, we found that the remaining variables in the latent space offer an excellent framework for understanding how typical confounders, arising from both subject variability and acquisition noise, are integrated into the model.
 This significantly contributes to a more explainable and robust model, enabling the disentanglement and characterization of common confounding factors \textemdash such as brain size or orientation\textemdash within the latent representation, treating them as informative components rather than as noise \cite{alfaro2021confound}.
 As illustrated in Fig. \ref{fig:confounders}, affine transformations are encoded within almost every latent variable, accounting for translations (\ref{fig:confounder_lat3}), rotations (\ref{fig:confounder_lat4},\ref{fig:confounder_lat5}), and scaling (\ref{fig:confounder_lat7}) due to varying brain shapes and positions during acquisition.
 Moreover, we also found that intensity variations are encoded within these variables.
 We observe that some variables (e.g., latent variable 3) display a skull-stripping effect.
 On the other hand, we also observe a general decrease in intensity for specific brain areas.
 This variability could be attributable to factors such as differences in acquisition timing (e.g., delayed imaging leading to lower uptake) or variations in administered dose, which can differ between subjects in clinical PET protocols \cite{murthy202068, doot2010instrumentation}.
 Although intensity normalization is applied to mitigate such inter-subject variability, residual effects might still persist, potentially impacting the observed signal in specific regions.